Before a punch can be thrown in training, your hands must be wrapped properly.

 This is an essential aspect of boxing training.
 Wrapping your hands correctly provides protection and allows punches to be thrown with full force without any risk of injury; whether it’s on pads, bags or in sparring.

 If not carried out as it should be, there’s a chance of hurting the wrist, hand or knuckles.
 Having a solidly wrapped hand gives the confidence to freely throw shots throughout any session, allowing you to focus on your training goals.

 But this all starts with a basic hand wrap.
-Here’s how to wrap your hands for boxing with the right equipment.
+Here’s how to wrap your hands for boxing.

 Hand wrapping and maintaining protection is one of the foundations of boxing, your hands are your main assets.
 So protect the tools which matter most by hand wrapping effectively.

 A patent pending re-design for smarter hand wrapping.
 Protect the tools which matter most with our new hand wraps.